 A stronger core means that you can maintain a straight posture for longer periods of time.
 Thus, when exercising or working out, also try to focus on strengthening your core aside from your back and neck.

 Sleep can also contribute to good posture, the same way good posture can contribute to better sleep.
 If you maintain good posture in your sleep then you not only train the muscles supporting your posture but you are also actually helping your body get better sleep.

 As said above, good posture provides better breathing and relieves muscle stress and tension.
 Thus, always make it a point to sleep in the proper posture.

 There are a huge variety of different posture correctors you can use to get a better posture instantly.

 Did you know that women can use a posture bra as a posture corrector?
 Posture bras are specifically designed and manufactured to cater to every woman’s size and needs.

 There are also different materials for the various types of activities whether it is for casual days or active days.
-Since women wear bras underneath their clothes anyway, why not wear something that will add more benefit such as better posture.
+Since women wear bras underneath their clothes anyway, why not wear something that will add more benefits such as better posture?

 Do you have a good posture?

 *The unedited featured image is designed by Freepik.